What are the special qualities of Magers Health and Wellness Center for my care?

 The entire clinic is reviewed and accredited by Accreditation Association for Ambulatory Health Care (AAHC).

 Missouri State faculty, staff, and their eligible dependents and household members; and retired faculty, staff and their eligible dependents and household members may also receive care, for ages six and older.
-Visitors to the Missouri State campus who become ill or injured may also be seen at Taylor Health and Wellness Center.
+Visitors to the Missouri State campus who become ill or injured may also be seen at Magers Health and Wellness Center.
 Call 417-836-4000 for additional information.

 Faculty, staff, their dependents and spouses of students pay a nominal fee for office visits.